XML Sitemap in WordPress: Complete Guide

 What websites need an XML sitemap?

-Google recommends to have an XML sitemap for such types of sites:
+Google recommends having an XML sitemap for such types of sites:

 - large sites

 - recently created sites with a few external links